 The children will build on their previous knowledge of Grammar, Punctuation and Spelling to improve their speaking, reading and writing skills.
 We will focus on different types of sentences and the associated punctuation.
 We will build on our knowledge of homophones so that we choose the right ones in our work.

 In writing we will be also be building on our previous learning.
-This term we will be focusing on Poetry, novels, information booklets, Newspaper reports, Issues and Dilemmas about River and water pollution and writing longer stories based on a novel.
+This term we will be focusing on the story of Robin Hood!

 Numeracy is a very important part of the curriculum and this term we will be looking continue to build our skills in number and place value.

-We will have a strong focus on learning our table facts this year and there will be a number of facts to learn each week.
-We hope that you will encourage your children to learn these facts so they are able to recall them quickly.
-This will help with many different areas of maths including multiplication and division.
+We will continue have a strong focus on learning our table facts and there will be a number of facts to learn each week.

 Information for parents- http://www.croft.notts.sch.uk/Numeracy%20Targets%20Year%203.htm